vishnupriyapesu/pes_pd/README.md

 **Process Design Kit(PDK)**:

-In the field of semiconductor manufacturing, a PDK is a set of files and data used by semiconductor designers to create and verify the physical layout of an integrated circuit (IC) on a silicon wafer.
+> In the field of semiconductor manufacturing, a PDK is a set of files and data used by semiconductor designers to create and verify the physical layout of an integrated circuit (IC) on a silicon wafer.
-It includes information about the fabrication process, device models, and design rules
+> It includes information about the fabrication process, device models, and design rules

+> PDK is the interface between fabrication and the designer

+> google worked out an agreement with sky water the open source PDK for the 130nm process by skywater

+> june 30 2020 google relewased first ever PDK open source